tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-05-08-the-mystery-of-clay-and-1.md

 >
 > var argValues = Expression.NewArrayInit(typeof(object), args.Select(x => Expression.Convert(x.Expression, typeof(Object))));
 >
-> which, in the case of a ByRef parameter, just copies the “ByRefness” over into the lambda it generates.
+> which, in the case of a ByRef parameter, just copies the "ByRefness" over into the lambda it generates.
 This function needs to be modified to remove ByRefness if it was there.
 >
 > Personally, I think that expression trees are just difficult to work with correctly.
 Whenever you write code that consumes expression trees you have to do an enormous amount of testing to make sure you cover every possible input tree.
 It’s hard for people to do this comprehensively.
 >